clalancette/pycdlib/docs/README.md

 iso.new()
 ```

 Create a new ISO using the [new](pycdlib-api.html#PyCdlib-new) method.
-The [new](pycdlib-api.html#PyCdlib-new) method has quite a few available arguments, but by passing no arguments, we ask for a basic ISO interchange level 1 iso with no extensions.
+The [new](pycdlib-api.html#PyCdlib-new) method has quite a few available arguments, but by passing no arguments, we ask for a basic interchange level 1 ISO with no extensions.
 At this point, we could write out a valid ISO image, but it won't have any files or directories in it, so it wouldn't be very interesting.

 ```
 foostr = "foo\n"